sunnyliketheweather94/sunnyliketheweather94/README.md

 I'm an aspiring quant researcher or data scientist!

 I have a dual degree - a BA in mathematics (concentration in applied math), and BS in biochemistry, from the University of Illinois at Urbana-Champaign.
-And I also have a MS in [Computational and Mathematical Engineering](https://exploredegrees.stanford.edu/schoolofengineering/instituteforcomputationalandmathematicalengineering/#masterstext) with a concentration in mathematical and computational finance, at Stanford University.
+And I'm working towards a MS in [Computational and Mathematical Engineering](https://exploredegrees.stanford.edu/schoolofengineering/instituteforcomputationalandmathematicalengineering/#masterstext) with a concentration in mathematical and computational finance, at Stanford University (expected graduation is June '22).
 Currently, I'm based in Stanford, CA.

 You can find more about my academic and professional background in my [resume](https://drive.google.com/file/d/1ovXexEHpsSAQMHtolOo0kcca2fqLK0vi/view?usp=sharing)!